-The Kasitsna Bay Laboratory is a marine research facility located on a shallow embayment about 1.2 miles (1.9 km) wide, 6.3 miles (10 km) northeast of Seldovia, and 12 miles (19 km) south of Homer, Alaska.
-The name is from the Dena’ina and was originally published in 1883 as “Kahsitsnah” by William Healey Dall.
+Kasitsna Bay Laboratory is a marine research facility located on a shallow embayment about 1.2 miles (1.9 km) wide, about 12 miles (19 km) south of Homer and 6.3 miles (10 km) northeast of Seldovia, Alaska.
+The name is from the Dena’ina language and was originally published in 1883 as “Kahsitsnah” by William Healey Dall.
 Kasitsna Bay was homesteaded by the Ekren family around 1950.
 The family had a fish trap at Nubble Point and they started a cannery in 1955 called the Ekren Packing Company that processed clams, salmon, and Dungeness crabs until 1975.

 In 1999, Kachemak Bay was designated as a unit in the National Estuarine Research Reserve Program, and soon afterward administration of the Kasitsna Bay Lab was transferred to the National Centers for Coastal Ocean Science.
 Over $12.5 million in Congressional appropriations provided funding for renovations and new construction at the facility.
 It is now used primarily by the University of Alaska Fairbanks for studies of subtidal, intertidal, and terrestrial ecology.
 Kachemak Bay is an ideal study area since the ecological richness is particularly susceptible to effects associated with the development and climate change such as increasing ocean acidity, and decreasing salinity caused by higher precipitation and increasing glacial runoff.
 Read more here and here.
 Explore more of Kasitsna Bay Lab here: